binyamolango/My_Portfolio/README.md

 - [🙏 Acknowledgements](#acknowledgements)
 - [📝 License](#license)

-# 📖 [Personal-Portfolio] <a name="about-project"></a>
+# 📖 [my_portfolio] <a name="about-project"></a>

-Personal-Portfolio is a project that display my personal both technical and professional skills and the projects I have done and contributed in the past.
+my_portfolio is a project that display my personal both technical and professional skills and the projects I have done and contributed in the past.

 ## 🛠 Built With <a name="built-with"></a>